dmoriart/band-review-website/FIREBASE_SETUP.md

    - Restart development server after changing .env files
    - For Netlify, redeploy after adding environment variables

+5. **Netlify build failing due to warnings**
+   - The build is configured to set `CI=false` to prevent treating warnings as errors
+   - If you still see issues, check the netlify.toml file has: `command = "export CI=false && npm ci && npm run build"`

 ## Features Implemented

 ✅ **Email/Password Authentication**